A Full Evening of Entertainment

 Getting the Grand Entrance Right

-For this wedding it was decided:
+In planning this wedding it was decided:

 - For the grand entrance the bride and groom would enter the ballroom and come down the stairs and start their first dance.